virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 ### install

-The *install* action allows to nest a JPS manifest inside another - *parent* manifest file.
-The nested JPS manifest is installed subsequently after the *parent* one.
-The action is available for the *install* and *update* installation types.
+The *install* action allows to declare multiple installations within a single JPS manifest file.
+The action is available for the *install* and *update* installation types, therefore, it can initiate installation of both new environments and add-ons.

 **Examples**